 I collected myself and returned to the boardroom, feeling liberated and ready to push this thing over the finish line.
 Just as I walked through the door, I watched as one of the key dealmakers threw his cell phone across the room, then stormed out, shouting something incoherent.
 What was happening?

 I had no idea, but I knew I needed to be the one to fix it.
 I followed him down the hall, my heart racing.
 His face was crumpled in anger.
 “Hey,” I said gently.
 “We’re all tired, but we’re gonna get through this.
 Let’s take a minute to figure this out together.”
 He took a deep breath and apologized.
 It turned out there was a simple misunderstanding about the paperwork.
 We were all at our wits’ end, it seemed.
 Together, we walked back into the boardroom.
 It was just a few minutes before noon.
 The contract was sitting on the end of the table with a pen.
-At 11:59 AM, I picked it up and signed, then Michael did the same.
+At 11:59 a.m., I picked it up and signed, then Michael did the same.

 Michael and I hugged in celebration.
 We’d done it.
 Despite all of the challenges we’d faced, we overcame them, and everything we’d accomplished came together in this single, amazing moment.
 We took group photos with everyone in the boardroom, then jumped in a taxi to head to Unilever HQ for the big party.

-Unilever’s team had a press release about the acquisition scheduled for noon, and so Chris and I knew we needed to let our employees know of the acquisition as soon as possible.
-The team received real time updates on any published news about Schmidt’s, and if we didn’t act fast, they’d hear about it before we reached them.
+Unilever’s team had a press release about the acquisition scheduled for noon, so Chris and I knew we needed to let our employees know of the acquisition as soon as possible.
+The team received real-time updates on any published news about Schmidt’s, and if we didn’t act fast, they’d hear about it before we reached them.
 For various legal reasons, we weren’t able to reveal the news until after we signed the deal.

-Due to a twist of fate, Chris had been en route to meet me in NYC but got stuck during his layover in Detroit due to snow.
-From Chris’s hotel, he arranged a conference call among him, Michael and me in our cab, the downtown Portland office, the Portland manufacturing warehouse, and the Florida office.
+Unfortunately, Chris, en route to meet me in NYC, had gotten stuck in Detroit during his layover due to snow.
+From his hotel, he arranged a conference call with himself, Michael and me in our cab, the downtown Portland office, the Portland manufacturing warehouse, and the Florida office.
 It was not the easiest call to make.
 I wished I could look my employees in the eyes and let them know what a great thing this was, and that everything was going to be okay.
 I’d always tried to be transparent, and I was very close with many of my colleagues, but throughout the diligence process, I’d had to keep my mouth shut about everything that was transpiring.
 Now I was making this big announcement from across the country, which I knew would feel unexpected and confusing for many of them, though there had been some buzz around the office about a potential investment.
 For a moment, the line was quiet after we revealed the news.
 Those were three of the longest seconds of my life, but then thankfully some members of the marketing team broke the silence with some celebratory hollers of congratulations.
-We explained that we understood how many questions and emotions this would generate amongst the team, and Chris immediately followed up by speaking with each manager privately to review a game plan we had prepared for communicating further and for making plans for announcing the Unilever partnership to customers and media.
-I’m really not sure what kind of response I was expecting, but I felt relief the secret was no longer a secret.
+We explained that we understood how many questions and emotions this would generate amongst the team members, and Chris immediately followed up by speaking with each manager privately to review a game plan we’d prepared for communicating further and for making plans for announcing the Unilever partnership to customers and media.
+I’m really not sure what kind of response I was expecting, but I was relieved the secret was no longer a secret.